Are you seeing the ‘Briefly unavailable for scheduled maintenance’ error in WordPress?

-Often users have a tendency of quickly clicking on the update link underneath each plugin.
-WordPress then staggers the update order, but even a millisecond of delay in connection could cause a conflict leading your site to be stuck in maintenance mode.
+Often users have a tendency to quickly click on the update link underneath each plugin.
+WordPress then staggers the update order.
+However, even a millisecond of delay in connection could cause a conflict leading your site to be stuck in maintenance mode.

-An easier solution to avoid showing the default maintenance mode notification is by manually putting your WordPress site on maintenance mode before installing any updates.
+An easier solution to avoid showing the default maintenance mode notification is by manually putting your WordPress site in maintenance mode before installing any updates.

 The best way to do this is by installing and activating the SeedProd plugin.
 It is the most popular maintenance mode plugin for WordPress.
 You can customize your maintenance mode page using the drag and drop builder and integrate different email marketing tools.

-First, you’ll need to install the SeedProd plugin on your website.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you will need to install the SeedProd plugin on your website.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, go to SeedProd » Pages from your WordPress admin panel and click on the ‘Set Up a Maintenance Mode Page’ button.

-After that, you’ll need to select a template for your maintenance mode page.
+After that, you will need to select a template for your maintenance mode page.
 Simply hover over the template you want to use and click the check icon.

-Simply drag any block you want from the menu on your left onto the template.
+Simply drag any block you want from the menu on your left onto the template on the right.

-Once you’re happy with the maintenance mode page, click the ‘Save’ button to store your changes.
+Once you are happy with the maintenance mode page, click the ‘Save’ button to store your changes.
 Next, head over to the ‘Page Settings’ tab and click the Page Status toggle to Publish your page.

 Now, whenever you are updating your website, simply enable the maintenance mode page on your WordPress website.

-To activate the page, head over to SeedProd » Pages from your WordPress dashboard and toggle the maintenance mode to ‘Active.’
+To activate the page, head over to SeedProd » Pages from your WordPress dashboard and toggle Maintenance Mode to ‘Active.’

 You can then visit your website to see the maintenance mode page in action.

-Since we have helped thousands of users fix the “Briefly unavailable for scheduled maintenance” error in WordPress, we have helped users solve several unseen issues that can come up.
+Since we have helped thousands of users fix the ‘Briefly unavailable for scheduled maintenance’ error in WordPress, we have also helped users solve several unseen issues that can come up.

 Below are some additional steps you might have to take if the above solution does not work.